vishvAsa/AgamaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/nsa-summary/3_pada-vAkya-yojanA-vibhAgaH.md

 'Anantyamichhatam' signifies that one cannot bear oneself without obtaining the experience of the Supreme fully, which is in accordance with his essential nature.
 This fact of getting rid of the undesirable and attaining the bliss of divine communion is signified by the phrase

 FayTh at' | Here, Bhakti' means Supreme Love towards the Lord, and it does not signify Bhaktiyoga.
-The 'bhooma' or plentitude of this bhakti is a particular state, attaining which one cannot live without attaining that divine
+The 'bhooma' or plentitude of this bhakti is a particular state, attaining which one cannot live without attaining that divine experience cven for a moment.

-342

-Essence of Srimad Rahasyatraya Saram

-experience cven for a moment.
 For some people, this kind of great devotion happens on account of the infinite grace of the Lord, caused on account of their 'sukruta'.
 So, the meaning of that verse, can be summarised as below:

 Those people who are ignorant of the procedure in other 'upayas', those people who have a general knowledge about this particular means of prapatti, those people who have the knowledge of different means such as 'upasanas' as well as this means of prapatti, but who have no ability to practise other 'upayas', and those who have both these viz., knowledge and ability, but yet unable to bear themselves, if there is delay in attainment - all these people are qualified for self-surrender or praparti.